ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    Parameter Name | Value | Description
    -------------- | ----- | -----------
-   image.repository | acr-name.azurecr.io/claims-api | Specify the ACR name and image name for the Claims Web API container image. image.tag | latest | Specify the claims-api image tag. kv.secretName | sqldbconn | Specify the name of the Azure Key Vault **secret** containing the Azure SQL Database connection string. kv.resourceGroup | resource-group | Specify the name of the resource group containing the Azure Key Vault. kv.subscriptionId | subscription-id | Specify the Azure subscription in which the Key Vault is provisioned.
+   image.repository | acr-name.azurecr.io/claims-api | Specify the ACR name and image name for the Claims Web API container image. image.tag | latest | Specify the claims-api image tag name. kv.secretName | sqldbconn | Specify the name of the Azure Key Vault **secret** containing the Azure SQL Database connection string. kv.resourceGroup | resource-group | Specify the name of the resource group containing the Azure Key Vault. kv.subscriptionId | subscription-id | Specify the Azure subscription in which the Key Vault is provisioned.